Abbasmo72/UEFA-Champions-League/README.md

 The second qualifying round, third qualifying round and play-off round were divided into Champions Path (CH) and League Path (LP).

-- **`Personnel Kits Info`**: Personnel and kits info includes coaches, technical staff, and the design of home and away kits.
+- **`Group`**: The teams are divided into several groups, and two teams from each group advance to the next stage.
 - **`LeagueTable`**: The league table shows the teams’ positions based on points, goal difference, and number of wins.
 - **`Results`**: The results of each week reflect the teams' performances in home and away matches.
 - **`Top Scorers Goals`**: Top scorers’ goals play a crucial role in their teams’ success and in deciding the league champion.